-Our child-ambient speech corpus analysis, backed up by our Chinese Treebank analysis, indicate that the requirements of the bootstrapping account can actually be satisfied in the input of Mandarin learners.
-At the verb class level, belief complements tend to pattern more like declarative main clauses, but desire complements do not.
-We observe the same contrast at the individual verb level as well for the most frequent verbs.
+Our child-ambient speech corpus analysis, backed up by our Chinese Treebank analysis, indicate that the requirements of the bootstrapping account are actually satisfied in the input of Mandarin learners, at the verb class level and at the individual verb level: belief complements tend to pattern more like declarative main clauses, but desire complements do not.
 If Mandarin learners have sufficient knowledge of Mandarin's morphosyntax and can track the overall distribution of these morphosyntactic features fairly accurately in the input, they should be able to distinguish between the two classes of attitude verbs morphosyntactically and semantically.

-At the corpus level, then, Mandarin turns out to make similar distinctions like languages such as English, even though the specifics of Mandarin and English morphosyntax are, of course, very different.
+From a corpus perspective, then, Mandarin turns out to make similar distinctions like languages such as English, even though the specifics of Mandarin and English morphosyntax are, of course, very different.
 The input is thus rich enough to make syntactic bootstrapping feasible for Mandarin learners.
 Our findings echo remarks and corpus analyses by Lee & Naigles (2005), who independently conclude from corpus data that syntactic bootstrapping is feasible for other verb classes in Mandarin.